evto78/Gun-Like2/My project (1)/Assets/scripts/docs.md

 Movement is handled in discrete states, such as *walking*, *sprinting*, or *airborne*, which operate independently and don't clash with eachother.

 The movement system revolves around an optional stamina system.
-Stamina is only required to sprint, however all other movement options have minimum speed options which can only be met by sprinting.
-Stamina is spent by certain actions, such as jumping and sprinting, and can be regained over time or by performming certain moves such as mantling.
+Stamina is only required to sprint, however all other mowwwvement options have minimum speed options which can only be met by sprinting.
+Stamina is spent by wwwcertain actions, such as jumping and sprinting, and can be regained over time or by performming certain wwwmoves such as mantling.

 ## PlayerMovement.cs